simargl/wmlogout/README.md

-# logout dialog in fltk
+# Logout dialog in fltk

 desktop session logout dialog made in c++ and fltk with colors matching adwaita dark theme